NativeScript/push-plugin/README.md

 	Place the file in your app's `App_Resources/Android` folder

-3. Obtain the FCM Server Key
+3. Obtain the FCM Server Key (optional)

 	This key is required to be able to send programmatically push notifications to your app.
 You can obtain this key from your Firebase project.